max-creates08/Bluetooth-Arm/index.md

 ## Summary

-  For my third milestone, I added Bluetooth control using an HM-10 and a Bluetooth terminal app called BluetoothLE.
-In the app, I preprogrammed buttons to send commands to the Bluetooth chip for easier control.
-I plugged the Bluetooth chip into the expansion board that came in the kit to power it.
+  For my third milestone, I added four wheel drive to my robotic arm.
+Enabling the arm to travel in any setting.
+Furthermore I tested teh range to be up to 50+ feet with no obstructions, and the robot is all terain (no water).
+Addtionally I added underglow to my robot to add astethic looks to it.
+The motor driver to control the motors is powered by 6 AA batteries and addtioanlly power the underglow LEDs and the motors.
 ## Complications

-  I had to alter my code to control the robot via Bluetooth significantly.
-Initially, I faced issues with maintaining stable movements from the servos.
-I switched the base servo to a higher torque model to fix this.
-For my final milestone, I will construct a robot car that can also be controlled via Bluetooth, aiming to integrate the arm and car into one cohesive unit.
+  I had to alter my code to control the motors via Bluetooth significantly.
+Initially, I faced issues with maintaining connection.
+I changed my pins for my motor's pins.
+For my final milestone, I will add ultrasonic sensor for partial crash detection.

 ## Schematics